danog/MadelineProtoDocs/old_docs/API_docs_v105/constructors/updateBotCallbackQuery.md

 ---
 title: updateBotCallbackQuery
-description: Update bot callback query
+description: A callback button was pressed, and the button data was sent to the bot that created the button
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateBotCallbackQuery